 I'll miss talking to all my friends... but I'm really going to miss those ducks...

 Chris bakes, bartends, walks dogs, makes a lovely wedding gift, slices & dices, lifts & separates, cooks in only seconds, bends, folds, mutilates, dances, prances, soars, bores, snores, files, piles, dials, kneads reeds and beads, floats like a butterfly, stings like a bee, pickles prickly peppers, sells sea shells with Suzy by the sea shore, chucks wood with woodchucks, lifts stains effortlessly, is new AND improved, is the brother of three, the uncle of five, the father of none, and a direct descendant of a guy named Lazard.
-He will be married in November to a handsome and amazing Frenchman named Frédéric.
+He was married in November 2015 to a handsome and amazing Frenchman named Frédéric.